 Levine, Stephen

 Levinger, George (1927- ).
-U.S. author of several books on relationships.
+American author of several books on relationships.
 Professor of Psychology, Emeritus, at the University of Massachusetts, Amherst.

 Lewis, C. S.